poke19962008/PageRanking/README.md

 # PageRanking

-Replicate the Google's Page Ranking algorithm.
+Replicated Google's Page Ranking algorithm.
 This is based upon the inlinks and outlinks present in the website and ranks accordingly.
 For further details of the algorithm go to **"References"**

 **How to run**